 What is ORCID?

-Researchers and scholars face the ongoing challenge of distinguishing scholarly activities from those of others with similar names.
-They need to be able to easily and uniquely attach their identity to scholarly work, such as articles, citations, grants, patents and datasets.
+Researchers and scholars face the ongoing challenge of distinguishing their scholarly activities from the scholarly activities of others with similar names.
+They need to be able to easily and uniquely attach their identity to scholarly work, such as articles, citations, grants, patents and data sets.
 As individuals collaborate across disciplines and institutions, they must interact with an increasing number and diversity of information systems.
-Entering data over and over again can be time-consuming, and often frustrating.
+Entering data over and over again can be time-consuming and often frustrating.
 ORCID is an open, non-profit, community-based effort to reduce that frustration.

 ORCID provides a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
-An ORCID iD is a persistent unique identifier that follows an individual throughout their career, and looks something like “0000-0003-0423-208X.”
+An ORCID iD is a persistent unique identifier that follows an individual throughout their career.
+The format of an ORCID iD looks something like “0000-0003-0423-208X.”

-ORCID records hold non-sensitive information such as name, email, organization, and activities such as publication, grants, patents and other scholarly works.
+ORCID records hold non-sensitive information such as name, email, organization, and activities such as publications, grants, patents and other scholarly works.
 ORCID provides tools for individuals to manage data privacy.